 South Australian man charged with possessing child abuse material

-The investigation began in December 2021 when the AFP-led Australian Centre to Counter Child Exploitation (ACCCE) received a report from the United States’ National Center for Missing and Exploited Children about a user uploading child abuse material to an online messaging application.
+The investigation began after the AFP-led Australian Centre to Counter Child Exploitation (ACCCE) received a report from the United States' National Center for Missing and Exploited Children (NCMEC) regarding child abuse material (CAM) being uploaded to a Google Photos account.

 The maximum penalty for these offences is 15 years' imprisonment.